kjs29/Python/Exercises/Narcissistic number or Armstrong number.md

-# Armstrong number
+# Narcissistic Number or Armstrong number

-Armstrong numbers is a number that is the sum of each digits raised to its number of digits
+Narcissitic number or Armstrong numbers is a number that is the sum of each digits raised to its number of digits

 For example